-June 16, 1963.
-Under the call name “Chaika” (Seagull), Valentina Tereshkova launched solo aboard Vostok 6 on June 16, 1963 to become the first woman in space.
-Part of her mission was to compare how the female body reacted in space to data collected in two years of male-only missions.
-She spent nearly 71 hours in space, orbiting the Earth 48 times.
+On June 16, 1963, 26-year-old Valentina Tereshkova, under the radio call name Chaika (Seagull), was launched solo aboard the Soviet rocket Vostok 6, becoming the first-ever woman in space.
+She spent nearly 71 hours total in space, orbiting the Earth 48 times.

-Her flight was heralded as a leap forward for women, but the next female cosmonaut did not fly for another 20 years.
-The United States’ first female astronaut, Sally Ride, rocketed into space on June 18, 1983.
+Tereshkova’s flight was heralded as a leap forward for women, although next female cosmonaut, Svetlana Savitskaya, did not fly until 1982.
+The United States’ first female astronaut, Sally Ride, rocketed into space 20 years after Tereshkova, on June 18, 1983.

 Elizabeth Howell is an award-winning Canadian journalist who can't stop talking about space and science.
 As a teenager, she saw the movie Apollo 13 and wanted to be an astronaut.
 That hasn't happened - yet - but at least she gets to write about them.
 Elizabeth's favourite career moments so far include attending three shuttle launches, and legitimately writing the word "snot" into a Mars Curiosity story.
 Besides EarthSky, you can read Elizabeth's work in SPACE.com, Universe Today, SEN.com, All About Space and other fun places.
 Elizabeth's space obsession extends to her hobbies; she's a big fan of Battlestar: Galactica and has met all five TV Star Trek captains.
 She even visited Captain Kirk's future birthplace in small-town Iowa.